 Harvard College $25,000

-Application of Biotechnology Technique for Accurate identification of Regional Localization of Mammalian Materials in Native American Cultural Heritage
+Application of Biotechnology Techniques for Accurate Identification of Regional Localization of Mammalian Materials in Native American Cultural Heritage

 Philadelphia University $25,000